Trade unions in India: Independence (1947) to liberalisation (1991)

-Following its Independence in 1947 and the formation of the Republic in 1950, India largely followed a Socialist economic approach encouraging public sector employment and pro-worker legislations.
-The trade-union movement reflected the main political divisions of the time and was divided mainly along Socialist and Communist lines.
-The subsequent decades saw significant expansion in trade union membership with the number of active unions reaching its peak in the mid-1970s and mid-1980s.
-While the 1970s in India was a period characterised by political instability, the 1980s was characterised by the beginnings of a distinct turn towards more market-friendly policies, support for industrialists and an implicit opposition to workers.
-Two key events during this period were the 1974 railway strike in India and the Great Bombay textile strike of 1982, the latter of which subsequently led to a long and complicated stalemate.
+Following the country’s independence in 1947 and the formation of the republic in 1950, India largely adopted a socialist economic approach, promoting public sector employment and pro-worker legislation.
+The trade union movement reflected the major political divisions of the time, being primarily divided along socialist and communist lines.
+The subsequent decades saw significant growth in trade union membership, with the number of active unions peaking in the mid-1970s and mid-1980s.
+While the 1970s were marked by political instability, the 1980s saw a shift towards more market-friendly policies, increased support for industrialists, and implicit opposition to workers.
+Two key events during this period were the 1974 railway strike and the Great Bombay textile strike of 1982, the latter of which led to a prolonged and complex stalemate.

 Liberalisation (1991) to present

-The period following the Economic liberalisation in 1991 was characterised by declining government intervention in the economy, a decline in the creation of public sector employment and encouragement for the private sector.
-Efforts for unionisation in the private sectors were often met with opposition and the wider general withdrawal of State support for workers further undermined their bargaining power.
-These policies led to a stagnation in the number of unionised formal sector workers.
+The period following economic liberalisation in 1991 was characterised by reduced government intervention in the economy, a decline in public sector employment, and increased encouragement for the private sector.
+Efforts to unionise in the private sector were often met with opposition, and the general withdrawal of state support for workers further undermined their bargaining power.
+These policies resulted in stagnation in the number of unionised formal sector workers.

-A gradual shift in focus about the importance of the Informal sector and 'Informal employment in the formal sector' from the late 1990s onwards meant that trade unions also began to focus on these workers.
-This has led to greater enrolment of these workers and subsequently led to increases in union membership.
-The Central Trade Union Organisations (CTU's) increased their combined membership from 13.21 million in 1989 to 24.85 million in 2002.
-Almost all the CTUOs now have at least 20 percent of their official members coming from the informal sector.
+A gradual shift in focus towards the importance of the Informal sector and 'informal employment in the formal sector' from the late 1990s onwards led trade unions to also focus on these workers.
+This shift resulted in greater enrolment of informal sector workers and an increase in union membership.
+The central trade union organisations (CTUOs) raised their combined membership from 13.21 million in 1989 to 24.85 million in 2002.
+Nearly all CTUOs now have at least 20 percent of their official members from the informal sector.

 Image gallery

-Barathiya Mazdoor Sabha (BMS)
+Central trade union organisations (CTUOs) of India

-Local, firm-level or industry-level trade unions are often affiliated to larger Federations.
-The largest Federations in the country represent labour at the National level and are known as Barathiya Mazdoor Sabha (BMS).
-To acquire status as a BMS, a trade union federation must have a verified membership of at least 500,000 workers who are spread over a minimum of four states and four industries (including agriculture).
-Trade-union membership verification is usually done once in a decade and an updated verification with new criteria is currently underway, with 2011 as the reference year.
-Complications around membership verification have existed due to discrepancies between membership claimed by the unions and actual members.
-These complications have increased in recent years following the wider inclusion of informal sector workers in union membership data.
+Local, firm-level, or industry-level trade unions are often affiliated with larger federations.
+The largest federations in the country represent labour at the national level and are known as central trade union organisations (CTUs or CTUOs).
+To acquire the CTUO status, a trade union federation must have a verified membership of at least 500,000 workers spread across a minimum of four states and four industries (including agriculture).
+Trade union membership verification is usually conducted once a decade, and an updated verification with new criteria is currently underway, with 2011 as the reference year.
+Complications around membership verification have arisen due to discrepancies between the membership claimed by unions and the actual number of members.
+These issues have increased in recent years with the wider inclusion of informal sector workers in union membership data.

-The International Labour Organization has listed 12 organisations which are officially recognised as BMS under terms the Ministry of Labour.
+The International Labour Organization has listed 12 organisations that are officially recognised as CTUOs under the terms set by the Ministry of Labour.